rcc-uchicago/genetic-data-analysis-1/README.md

-# Analysis of Genetic Data 1: inferring population structure
+# Analysis of Genetic Data 1: Inferring Population Structure

 During this short workshop, we will apply simple numeric techniques to investigate human genetic diversity and population structure from